 The Racine Art Museum has the largest contemporary craft collection in the United States.
-Over the last 10 years, RAM’s holdings have almost quadrupled, from 2,200 to close to 10,000 pieces.
-Over half of these pieces represent the museum’s focus on contemporary craft from internationally recognized artists—with concentrations in ceramics, fiber, glass, metals, art jewelry, polymer, and wood.
+Over the last 10 years, RAM’s holdings have almost quadrupled, from 2,200 to over 10,000 pieces.
+Over half of these pieces represent the museum’s focus on contemporary craft from internationally recognized artists—with concentrations in ceramic, fiber, glass, metal, art jewelry, polymer, and wood.
 Artists represented include Wendell Castle, Dale Chihuly, Lia Cook, Arline Fisch, Eleanor Moty, Joel Philip Myers, Gertrud and Otto Natzler, Albert Paley, Toshiko Takaezu, Leonore Tawney, Peter Voulkos, and several hundred more.

 The other portion of RAM’s collection is a regionally significant holding of works on paper—prints, drawings, watercolor, and photography, as well as artists’ books—from the 1930s to the present.
 Other media, such as painting and sculpture, are represented in smaller numbers as makes sense relative to collecting goals.